 Potential for learning or transfer

-Communities is a good example of co-ordination of very different agents – in specific projects but beyond that to new common strategies and R+D+I agendas, including the public administration – creates long-lasting effects over the different economic sectors.
-From the initial associations it is possible an ‘organic growth’ into a specific economic sector, as well as spill-over effects over those other sectors somewhat linked as stakeholders.
+Communities is a good example of co-ordination of very different agents in 2 levels: specific projects and new common strategies and R+D+I agendas, including the public administration.
+This multilevel coordination creates long-lasting effects over the different economic sectors.
+It can be applied into any specific economic sector, since it will also provide spill-over effects over those other sectors linked as stakeholders to the one targeted.

-The two-tier accreditation process and working plan development allows the identification first of viable associations and then of potentially successful projects.
+The use of a "two-tier accreditation process" and a "specific working plan development" allows the identification first of viable associations and then of potentially successful projects.
 The process is relatively simple and can be adapted to any open call or any public instrument using partnerships in its core, in any EU funding instrument or any other policy instrument in the regional level.